wemiibidun/well_management_system/README.md

 ## Introduction
-The aim of this project is create a well management system app that is able to interact with the REST API to allow users to either create, delete, update or view well details.
+The aim of this project is to create a well management system app that is able to interact with the REST API to allow users to either create, delete, update or view well details.
 The users also have the ability to view the well history of a specific if needed.

 #### Available Scripts